iamronaldlaban/Bayesian-Matting/README.md

 ## High-level Description of the project
 The task at hand involves the utilization of MATLAB and Python implementations to carry out Bayesian Matting [1].
 It is one of the components of the 5C22 Computational Method at Trinity College, Dublin.

+**Bayesian matting** :
+Bayesian matting involves loading an input image and its corresponding trimap.
+The image is partitioned into foreground, background and unknown regions based on pixel opacity values.
+We create a window on the boundary of the unknown masks and the weights of the solved foreground and background windows.
+Also, we generate windows for the same regions in both foreground and background.
+We can calculate the mean color and covariance matrix for foreground and background if we have enough numbers of them.
+The 3-equation, 7-variable system is solved to find the maximum likelihhod. updating alpha, foreground and background values.
+The process is repeated with increasing window size until all pixels are considered.

 [1] Chuang, Y.Y., Curless, B., Salesin, D.H. and Szeliski, R., 2001, December.
 A bayesian approach to digital matting.
 In Proceedings of the 2001 IEEE Computer Society Conference on Computer Vision and Pattern Recognition.
 CVPR 2001 (Vol. 2, pp. II-II).
 IEEE.

 ---